 Display and distribute the homework assignment.
-For homework, instruct students to select one to two of their strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments) using the appropriate tools for each of the search activities.
+For homework, instruct students to select one to two of their strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments), using the appropriate tools for each of the steps.
 Additionally, students should continue to add new vocabulary learned through the research process to the vocabulary journal.

-- Students follow along. - 1 Consider reminding students to use the vocabulary strategies in standards L.9-10.4.a, c, d when completing the vocabulary journal.
+- Students follow along. - Consider reminding students to use the vocabulary strategies in standards L.11-12.4.a-d when completing the vocabulary journal.